zulvkr/StaticForm/README.md

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>

-- The idea of using [htm](https://github.com/developit/htm) for NetlifyCMS from this [boilerplate](https://github.com/danurbanowicz/eleventy-netlify-boilerplate/)
+- The idea of using [preact/htm](https://github.com/developit/htm) for NetlifyCMS from this [boilerplate](https://github.com/danurbanowicz/eleventy-netlify-boilerplate/)
-- Lots of people who used 11ty with Tailwind and finally convinced me to use Tailwind.
-It's rad 😆
+- Folks featured in 11ty.dev who use Tailwind and Alpine.
+- A certain Laravel crash course in Youtube which uses Tailwind for prototyping.
+It's amazing.